Lasse-DHBW/Impossible-Game/README.md

 - Using `1_best_continuous_lunar_lander.py`, different landers can be visualized.
 - The complete NEAT algorithm code is in `src/classes/NEAT.py`.

-# Rendering the manim animation
+# Rendering the Manim Animation

 Executed with pip venv on python 3.10.11.